TypeScriptToLua/TypeScriptToLua.github.io/docs/external-lua-code.md

 ---
-title: External Lua Code
+title: External Code
 ---

-As of `0.40.0`, tstl supports module resolution for libraries, which means you can _use_ and _create_ npm packages containing `.lua` files.
-You can also include Lua source files directly into your source code.
+In your TSTL project, you might want to import some existing Lua code.
+Or, you might want to import a library from [npm](https://www.npmjs.com/).
+This page describes how to use external code.

 ## Adding Lua files to your project sources

-You can simply add a Lua file as part of your project sources if you add [a declaration file](./advanced/writing-declarations.md) with the same name.
-You can then simply import the Lua code in your TypeScript.
+The most straightforward way to add Lua code is to put the Lua file directly next to your TypeScript files.
+Next, you add [a declaration file](./advanced/writing-declarations.md) with the same name.
+Then, you can then import the Lua code in your TypeScript.

-Your project should look like:
+For example, a project might look like this:

 ```
 project/